forestgrape/coronavirus/index.md

 ## Public Advice, Suggestions and Thoughts
 [in rework]
-Covid-19 can be serious in the short-term and whether long-term effects can be caused is unknown - tough such effects can occur too for other (corona)viruses causing common colds - awarness for viruses and knowledge what they do and how they can harm or help is important.
+Covid-19 can be serious in the short-term and whether long-term effects can be caused is unknown - tough such effects can occur too for other (corona)viruses causing common colds - awareness for viruses and knowledge what they do and how they can harm or help is important.
 However no reason to be afraid, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since completely avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.

 Time to act mindfully and work together in an open and honest way.